 Pros and Cons of Being a Pastry Chef

 Like any other career where you get to work with your hands, there are good and bad points of being a pastry chef.
 One advantage is that you can maximize your creativity.
 You do not have to rush like other chefs.
-Keep in mind that your specialty as a pastry chef is dessert and cakes which may need time.
+Keep in mind that your speciality as a pastry chef is dessert and cakes which may need time.
 A second advantage is that a pastry chef can work in any part of the world.

 A downside of being a pastry chef is that you work long and irregular hours.
 Most of the time, you work in the wee hours of the morning until late at night.
 There are also a lot of tedious and repetitive tasks such as carrying heavy bags and preparing the same ingredients.
 Depending on where your work, being a pastry chef can also be stressful.